Contents

-Article 9 contains the shortest text of any ICESCR article — a single sentence.
-That brevity carries enormous scope.
+No person should face economic devastation from disability, age, or joblessness.
+No family should lose healthcare because a budget bill eliminated their coverage.
+Article 9 contains the shortest text of any ICESCR article — a single sentence — yet that brevity carries enormous scope.
 “Social security, including social insurance” encompasses the full range of safety net programs: unemployment insurance, disability benefits, retirement pensions, healthcare coverage, family support.

 The Committee on Economic, Social and Cultural Rights (the ICESCR’s monitoring body) interprets Article 9 to require coverage for medical care, sickness, old age, unemployment, employment injury, family and child support, maternity, and disability.
 The obligation applies to everyone — not just employed workers.